DavidAdler1/DavidAdler1.github.io/Approach.md

 ## Implementation Strategy

 ### Backend
 - Built using ASP.NET MVC with C#.

-- Connected to SQL Server using ADO.NET and SqlConnection.
+- Connected to SQL Server using ADO.NET and SqlConnection for direct database communication.

-- Protected all data access with parameterized queries to prevent SQL injection.
+- Data access is secured through parameterized queries to prevent SQL injection vulnerabilities.

+For a detailed list of technologies used, refer to the Technologies Chosen section in the README.

 ### Frontend

-- Built with HTML, CSS, and Razor.
-- Implemented clean and responsive views.
+- Developed using HTML, CSS, and Razor to create dynamic, responsive views.

-- Used TempData to handle success and error messages between requests.
+- Utilized TempData to manage success and error messages between requests.

-- Used cookies to persist cart data between sessions.
+- Implemented cookie-based persistence for cart data, ensuring the cart remains intact between sessions.

+For more information on frontend technologies, check the Technologies Chosen section in the README.

 ---

 ## Authentication & Session Management

-- Utilized IHttpContextAccessor to manage and access session data across the application.
+- Managed session data using IHttpContextAccessor, ensuring consistent access to session information across the application.

-- Tracked user login status, username, and admin privileges using session variables.
+- Tracked user login status, username, and admin privileges using session variables for secure and efficient session management.

-- Implemented secure cart persistence by storing cart data in cookies with HttpOnly, Secure, and SameSite attributes
+- Ensured secure cart persistence by storing cart data in cookies with HttpOnly, Secure, and SameSite attributes to prevent tampering and mitigate cross-site attacks.

+For more details on security practices and session handling, refer to the Security section in the README.

 ---